mvysny/mvysny.github.io/_posts/2023-5-1-My-favourite-general-programming-language.md

 * Has [extension functions](../extension-functions/) which rules out Java.
 * Focused on simplicity and maintainability instead of fancy features, which rules out Scala.

-So far I have three programming languages that survived the sieve above:
+I found the following programming languages that survived the sieve above:

 * Kotlin on JVM
 * [Kotlin Multiplatform Native](https://kotlinlang.org/docs/native-overview.html)